Hive13/HiveRFID/README.md

 -----------

 This requires that Go be installed, at least v1.13.
 Older versions may work with some effort, but I haven't tried them.
-It also requires the development libraries for WiringPi.

-On Alpine Linux I am using the following packages: `go gcc libc-dev wiringpi wiringpi-dev`.
+On Alpine Linux I am using the following packages: `go gcc libc-dev`.
 You may need to set up a [persistent installation](https://wiki.alpinelinux.org/wiki/Classic_install_or_sys_mode_on_Raspberry_Pi) rather than a diskless one in order to handle the extra space required.